 I didn’t come up with that phrase.
 Harvard did.

-William Fitzsimmons, dean of admissions at Harvard, has penned a compelling letter to parents.
+William Fitzsimmons, dean of admissions at Harvard, Marilyn McGrath, director of admissions at Harvard and Charles Ducey, with Harvard’s graduate school of education, penned a compelling letter to parents.
 It practically begs and pleads with them to reevaluate the summer extracurriculars race and to “bring summer back,” with an “old-fashioned summer job” perhaps, or simply time to “gather strength for the school year ahead.”

 Fitzsimmons writes, “What can be negative is when people lose sight of the fact that it’s important to develop broadly as a human being, as opposed to being an achievement machine.
 In the end, people will do much better reflecting, perhaps through some down time, in the summer.”